 This whole chef lark can be pretty hard graft: long (and often antisocial) hours, high levels of stress, lots of organisation, and seemingly endless hours standing on your feet.

-It’s all totally worth it if you love creating beautiful food and the process of cooking, but if you don’t, you’ll be pretty darn miserable every day you were working!
+It’s all totally worth it if you love creating beautiful food and the process of cooking, but if you don’t, you’ll be pretty darn miserable every day you are working!

 And that’s okay, life is about trying different things and figuring out what you don’t love as much as it’s about figuring out the things that really light you up.